-What if after filing and going through your mental checklist you realize that, oops — you forgot to file something.
+What if after filing taxes and going through your mental checklist you realize that, oops — you forgot to report something.
 What do you do now?
 The IRS has a form for that.
 It’s called the 1040X, also known as the amended tax return form.

 The Form 1040X has three columns.
 Column A shows amounts from the original return.
 Column B shows the net increase or decrease for the amounts you are changing.
 Column C shows the corrected amounts.
 You should explain what you are changing and the reasons why on the back of the form.

-If you filed your tax return on time by the tax deadline (usually April 15th) the IRS will grant you 3 years to file an amendment for that return.
+If you filed your tax return on time by the tax deadline (usually April 15th) the IRS will grant you three years to file an amendment for that return (if you expect a refund) or within two years (if you already paid the tax).

 For more information on what to do when you missed an important deduction please see: https://www.e-file.com/faq/missed-a-deduction.php.